ibm-cloud-docs/vpc/vpn-onprem.md

 # Connecting to your on-premises network
 {: #vpn-onprem-example}

-You can use VPN for VPC to securely connect your VPC to an on-premises network through a VPN tunnel.
-This topic provides guidance about how to configure your VPN for VPC gateway to connect to your on-premises network.
+You can use {{site.data.keyword.cloud}} {{site.data.keyword.vpn_vpc_short}} to securely connect your VPC to an on-premises network through a VPN tunnel.
+This topic provides guidance about how to configure your {{site.data.keyword.vpn_vpc_short}} gateway to connect to your on-premises network.
 {:shortdesc}

 Create a VPN gateway in your VPC and create a VPN connection between the VPC and the peer gateway of the on-premises network by specifying the following information.